Identification, Images, & Information

 Educational, personal, and/or non-profit Use: Photos may be freely used for educational, personal, or non-profit use, provided they are credited as copyright J.D.
 Roberts or Jason D. Roberts with the copyright mark remaining on the image if present, and an email notification of intended use is sent to me.

 Commercial Use: No commercial use without permission.
-If you'd like to publish a photo on a website, in a book, or in some other medium, then send me an email requesting permission of use with details about the intended use and I'll be more than happy to grant permission free of charge, particularly for books and/or magazines, etc.
+If you'd like to publish one of my photos on a website, in a book, or in some other medium for commercial use, then send me an email requesting permission of use with details about the intended use and I'll be more than happy to grant permission, often free of charge, particularly for books and/or magazines, etc. All images on BugGuide are low res - if interested in any particular photo, a high resolution copy can be provided in most cases.

 The exception is that the Moth Photographers Group website has my full permission to freely use any of my images at any time, with proper credit given.